 As we made it over the pass and down into the terrible storm that night, I couldn’t help but recall the story of my friend Joe Grant, attempting the unsupported speed record around Mount Rainier’s 93-mile Wonderland Trail in 2011.
 He was running exceptionally well, with 10 miles to go before he’d shatter the previous record.
 It was past midnight and he’d been moving nonstop for over 20 hours.
 A pregnant moon brought a silver sheen to an otherwise dark forest.

 Suddenly, behind him, a twig snapped.
 Joe looked back to discover a full-grown cougar, stalking him no more than 25 feet behind.
 In that moment, he looked into the large cat’s eyes and saw his own mortality looking right back.
 Joe threw sticks, yelled, roared, puffed his chest and walked backward.
 Just when he thought he had lost the cougar, the stalking feline would re-appear, eyes burning in the light of his headlamp.
 When he finally reached a campground, Joe pulled the plug and hitchhiked to his car, defeated and trembling.
 But alive, more than ever.
 I couldn’t help but chalk it up to the near-mystical experience of circling a mountain.
 And that’s part of what brought me to Mount Kailash, what made me fly 8,000 miles on three flights and ride 2,000 miles in a rickety bus.

-Nick Triolo is a writer/photographer who blogs at The Jasmine Dialogues.
+Nicholas Triolo is Trail Runner’s digital production editor.
+You can read more of his work at nicholastriolo.net.
 This article originally appeared in our October 2015 issue.